isc-projects/bind9/bin/check/named-compilezone.rst

 Description
 ~~~~~~~~~~~

-``named-compilezone`` checks the syntax and integrity of a zone file,
+:program:`named-compilezone` checks the syntax and integrity of a zone file,
 and dumps the zone contents to a specified file in a specified format.
 It applies strict check levels by default, since the
 dump output is used as an actual zone file loaded by ``named``.